 Located in the village of La Jolla, this public park draws visitors and locals to its open green space for its scenic park, access to three beaches, and an ideal lookout for whale watching.
 La Jolla Cove is the beach to the north of Ellen Browning Scripps Park, while Boomer Beach and Shell Beach are to the west.

 Ellen Browning Scripps Park is one of the most photographed spots in San Diego, and we understand why!
 It offers breathtaking panoramic views of the Pacific Ocean, so be sure to bring your camera.

-Visitors are welcome to come to the park and spend the day; barbecues, picnic tables, and restrooms are available.
-Pack a lunch, grab a kite or frisbee for some outdoor fun, and enjoy a perfect day in the sunshine in La Jolla.
+Visitors are welcome to visit the park and spend the day; barbecues, picnic tables, and restrooms are available.
+Pack a lunch, grab a kite or frisbee for outdoor fun, and enjoy a perfect day in the sunshine in La Jolla.

 If you’re in the mood for a stroll, a sidewalk path in the park heads south past the Children’s Pool beach and several other less-popular beaches.
 You can also take the Coast Walk Trail north from the park and explore the entire shoreline of the village on a sandy walk.
 Don’t forget the sunscreen!

 See Related: Best Day Trips from San Francisco, California

 Address: 8302 Camino Del Oro, La Jolla, CA 92037

 The San Diego La Jolla Underwater Park spans nearly 6,000 acres of ocean bottom and the Pacific Ocean’s tideland.
 The park has four habitats that draw snorkelers and scuba divers to explore the fascinating underwater world.